Anthony Nesty

 Anthony Conrad Nesty (born November 25, 1967) is a former competition swimmer from Suriname who was an Olympic gold medallist in the 100-metre butterfly event in 1988.
-He is currently the head coach of the Florida Gators men's and women's swim team at the University of Florida, where he attended school.
+He is currently the head coach of the Florida Gators men's and women's swimming team at the University of Florida, where he attended school.

-In September 2023, Nesty was named the Head Coach for the US Men's Swimming team at the 2024 Summer Olympics in Paris.
+In September 2023, Nesty was named the head coach for the US men's swimming team at the 2024 Summer Olympics in Paris.

 Early years

-Anthony Nesty was born in Port of Spain in 1967, the youngest of five children in his family.
+Anthony Nesty was born in Port of Spain in Trinidad and Tobago in 1967, the youngest of five children in his family.
 Nesty's family migrated to Suriname when he was seven months old, and he started swimming at the age of 5.
 Nesty trained and competed in Suriname and the Caribbean through the beginning of his teenage years.
 He represented Suriname along with his sister, Pauline, at the 1983 Pan American Games.
 After placing twenty-first in the 100-metre butterfly at the 1984 Summer Olympics in Los Angeles at just 16 years old, Nesty enrolled in The Bolles School in Jacksonville, Florida, a prep school with an athletic program known for training elite, world-class swimmers.
 While training under Bolles coach Gregg Troy, Nesty broke the prep school 100-yard butterfly record held by Pablo Morales.
 Breaking Morales's record was the beginning of prominent successes for Nesty.
 He graduated from the Bolles School in 1987.